Andrewyx/LaTenT/README.md

 - As a **user**, I want to be able to choose to save my current collection and its commands.
 - As a **user**, I want to be able to choose to load a pre-existing collection of commands.

+## Instruction for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by selecting the `New Entry` button to log a new entry through the editor interface.

+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by using the search bar to reorder and find the desired entry in the catalogue.
+- You can locate my visual component on start up and when selecting entries in the view panel.
+- You can save the state of my application by pressing the save button on the view panel.
+- You can reload the state of my application by pressing the load button on the view panel.

 ## Resources
 Thanks to JLaTeXMath, FuzzyWuzzy, Stable Diffusion for assets and libraries used in this application.